checkout/checkout-3ds-sdk-ios/README.md

 ## Installation

 We've done our best to support the most common distribution methods on iOS.
-We are in strong favour of [SPM](#Swift-Package-Manager) (Swift Package Manager) but if for any reason this doesn't work for you, we also support [Cocoapods](#Cocoapods).
+We are in strong favour of [SPM](#Swift-Package-Manager) (Swift Package Manager)

 ### Swift Package Manager
 [Swift Package Manager](https://swift.org/package-manager/) integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.
 It should work out of the box on latest Xcode projects since Xcode 11 and has had a lot of community support, seeing huge adoption over the recent years.
 This is our preferred distribution method for Frames iOS and is the easiest one to integrate, keep updated and build around.